taiwuchen/barca-match-outcome-ML/README.md

 2. **Save the Dataset**
    Save the downloaded CSV file in the same directory as this project.

-3. **Run the Script**
+3. **Run the Notebook**
-   Execute the Python script to load the dataset, preprocess the data, train machine learning models, and evaluate their performance.
+   Open the `main.ipynb` Jupyter Notebook and run all cells to load the dataset, preprocess the data, train machine learning models, and evaluate their performance.

 ## Dependencies